mhansen/jekyll-blog/_posts/2010-01-15-dynamic-patterns.markdown

 I've been toying around with dynamic languages a lot lately, and I've been excited at the flexibility and simplicity offered by features like first-class functions and types.
 These features are noticeably absent from traditional languages like Java and C++.

-It was a bit tricky to understand the slides where the examples are written in [Dylan](http://en.wikipedia.org/wiki/Dylan_(programming_language)), a language I'd never heard of before today.
+It was a bit tricky to understand the slides where the examples are written in <a href="http://en.wikipedia.org/wiki/Dylan_(programming_language)">Dylan</a>, a language I'd never heard of before today.
 Dylan is a very Ruby-like language developed in the early 1990s by Apple.

 The slides make a good case for using languages with first-class types and first class functions (i.e. you can pass functions and types as variables at runtime).
 Common patterns like Factory, Strategy, and Observer become simpler.
 Here's a few examples: